richpeck/exception_handler/README.md

 [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is a protocol built on top of [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite).
 It was introduced as a means to manage access to "public" Internet-connected computers - the implication being that certain connected systems did not want to be publicly accessible.

 Due to the [stateless](https://en.wikipedia.org/wiki/Stateless_protocol) nature of HTTP, each transaction is treated independently to the others.
-This means that each time you send a request over the protocol the recipient system will compile a fresh response each time.
+This means that each time you send a request over the protocol, the recipient system will compile a fresh response each time.

-only two are used to denote errors → [`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) + [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors):
+Rails already has an HTTP wrapper to turn exceptions into HTTP responses. only two are used to denote errors → [`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) + [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors):

 <p align="center">
   <img src="./readme/HTTP.png" width="55%" />
 </p>

 All Rails is *really* doing is taking "Ruby" errors and giving them an appropriate [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) & [message body](https://en.wikipedia.org/wiki/HTTP_message_body) (HTML).
-Rails handles the process for you - the *only* thing we need to worry about which HTML is generated.

-What confuses most is the way in which it does this.
+What confuses most is the way in which Rails does this.

 The process is handled by [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) - middleware which builds a new response out of the erroneous one passed to it by Rails.
 Through this process, it calls whichever class is present in [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration)...